 The upper traps provide powerful force to help raise the arms overhead, particularly as the load gets heavier.
 Last summer I did the Tough Mudder mountain obstacle run.
 Part of the team oriented event involved helping female participants scale the 12-ft. walls, essentially overhead pressing them to the top.
 After running up a mountain for two hours, with my heart rate stuck at 160, I wasn’t thinking about “path of instantaneous center of rotation”, or whether my scapula was “maintaining its position on my thoracic spine as it rotated upwards”.

-If I had a thought at all it was, UP!!
+If I had a thought at all it was, “UP!!”
 Basically, I was just overhead shrugging trying to get these ladies over a wall!

 I’m sorry, did I just say something controversial?
 I used my upper traps as active synergists with my delts and triceps to complete the lifts by shrugging.
 Furthermore, this was functional unstable load training literally personified, balancing and lifting human beings by their feet wobbling in my hands.
 Somehow my scaps managed to naturally pack themselves along the way up the T-spine.